zapier/zapier-platform-cli/docs/cli.md

 ## init

-  > Initializes a new zapier app in a directory.
+  > Initializes a new Zapier app in a directory.

   **Usage:** `zapier init path`

-  Initializes a new zapier app.
-If you specify a template, will download and install app from that template.
+  Initializes a new Zapier app.
+If you specify a template, will download and install the app from that template.

 After running this, you'll have a new example app in your directory.
 If you re-run this command on an existing directory it will leave existing files alone and not clobber them.